frjo/xdeb-org/content/post/2020/unifi-edgerouter-guest-iot-vlan.md

 lastmod: 2020-10-10T14:20:19+02:00
 author: "Fredrik Jonsson"
 tags: ["wi-fi","network","popular"]
+description: "Setup a advanced home network including guest and IOT VLAN with UniFi and a EdgeRouter"
 ---

 My goal is to have separate wireless networks for guest and IOT devices, each on there own VLAN.
 Setting up VLAN with an EdgeRouter, UniFi switch and UniFI access points takes a few extra steps.
 In this post I describe how I got it working.